nelsonjchen/op-replay-clipper/README.md

 ## Requirements

 Unfortunately, the requirements are quite high.
-You will need a decent computer, either your own or one that is remote, to run this.
+You will need a decent computer, either your own or one that is rented such as one on DigitalOcean, to run this tool.

 * 8 vCPUs/hyperthreads
 * A working Docker-Compose setup.
 Docker for Windows will work.
 * Intel or AMD processor.
-  * Users who do not hace access are advised to use rental computing resources like a temporary VPS from DigitalOcean.
+  * Emulation of Intel on Apple Silicon with Docker for Mac is too slow to handle the requirements.
-* 6 GB of disk space.
+* 10 GB of disk space.
 * 300MB/s disk speed.
-  * Docker for Mac users currently cannot use this due to Docker's FS overhead.
+  * Docker for Mac Intel users currently cannot use the clipper due to Docker's serious shared filesystem CPU overhead.
-* The desired route to be rendered must be able to upload to Comma.ai servers and must be accessible.
+  * Docker for Windows users need to clone the repository to the Linux filesystem to meet the requirement.
 * A GPU is **not** needed and also unused here.

+There are other notes too regarding the data you want to render:

 * The UI replayed is comma.ai's latest stock UI; routes from forks that differ alot are very much YMMV.
+* The desired route to be rendered must have been able to upload to Comma.ai servers and must be accessible.

 The heavy CPU requirement is due to a number of factors: